 Are you looking for an ideal outdoor location to have a family reunion, a corporate get-together, or special event?
 Primrose Farm has two picnic pavilions to meet your needs.

 One of the pavilions is located near the farmstead where your guests can meander through the farm buildings, check out the displays and the livestock, and still be close enough to hear the lunch or dinner bell.

 The other picnic pavilion is tucked away in a secluded portion of the farm, off the beaten path.
 Here, your guests will enjoy the serenity of the farmland, free to explore the flora and fauna that surrounds them.
 Please note – access to this pavilion is via a 0.25 mile pedestrian only path.

 Full day pavilion rentals are $50 each.

-More information on renting – including a helpful FAQ – can be found here.
+More information on renting – including a the application form and helpful FAQs – can be found here.